Greatnex1/social-media-api/README.md

 Social Media Api

-A social  media api that enable users to post,comment,follow and unfollow other users, like post.
+A social  media api that enable users to post,comment,follow users,unfollow users, like posts.

 How to install this project: clone repository, open in intellij or visual studio code.
 This project is built on java(version 11), maven bild tool and springboot an extension of spring framework.